seng438-winter-2022/seng438-a5-DaveSharma-Hub/Assignment5-ReportTemplate.md

  Our group found difficulty using SRTAT for the relaibiilty growth testing section, thus we had to resort to using CSFRAT instead.
 # Comments/feedback on the lab itself
+  This assignment was helpful in familiarizing ourselves with two techniques used in analysis of integration testing data.
+We were able to understand differences between Reliability Growth Testing and Reliability Demonstration Chart using testing tools such as CSFRAT and SRTAT.
+The assignment handout was easy to follow, giving instructions on how to use the testing tools in order to understand software reliability assesment.